UnlyEd/next-right-now/getting-started/video-tutorials.md

 Those videos will show you how NRN works, from a developer point of view.

 They're great to watch if you want a peek preview of all available features and how they work.

+**Note that video tutorial were recording during NRN v1.**

+The demo has been improved a lot since, and more features have been added.
 </div>

 {% include page-toc.md %}